fruit-bat/pico-zxspectrum/README.md

 * Default video mode can be set in the menu
 * Default audio mode can be set in the menu
 * Video and audio mode persisted with other settings in .config on the SD card
+* Quite a big update to the video and audio processing, raise an issue if I have broken your firmware.

 10/02/25